 In 2003 I travelled to New Zealand, where I completed a graduate diploma in education.
 Upon finishing my studies, I returned to Canada for a time and entered into what is commonly referred to as a ‘dark night of the soul’.
 I found solace in studying and participating in mediumship circles.
 While these unseen realms had me delighting in much magic and mystery, in the end, they provided few, if any, answers, leading only to more questions and confusion.
 Little did I know that I would soon be flying to Bali, Indonesia; a new chapter in my life that would bring ten years of deep transformation.

-I lived in a bamboo yurt, teaching at an eco-school without walls; made a daunting foray into the realm of Tantra; immersed myself in 25 straight days of Vipassana meditation in Burma; melted into the fluid tide of craniosacral therapy training; dove into colourful shamanic-like oil painting journeys; taught yoga at nutrition-based self-care retreats; played harmonium in devotional singing circles; created and guided learning adventures for home-schooled children; brought mythic beings to life through clay, and revelled in the beautiful study of ikebana, Japanese flower arranging.
+I lived in a bamboo yurt, teaching at an eco-school without walls; made a daunting foray into the realm of Tantra; immersed myself in 25 straight days of Vipassana meditation in Burma; melted into the fluid tide of craniosacral therapy training; dove into colourful shamanic-like oil painting journeys; taught yoga at nutrition-based self-care retreats; played harmonium in devotional singing circles; created and guided learning adventures for home-schooled children; brought mythic beings to life through clay, and reveled in the beautiful study of ikebana, Japanese flower arranging.

 Which brings us to the present.